Secure your account

 Here are things you can do offline:

-- Place personal and confidential information in a home safe (preferably fixed) or in a Safe Deposit Box at your local branch.
+- Place personal and confidential information in a home safe (preferably fixed).

 - Attend an LGFCU Shred Event where you can securely dispose of unwanted personal documents.
 Events are posted on our homepage throughout the year.